Changelog

 Features

-- 70 browser signals: Canvas, WebGL, audio, fonts, navigator, screen, storage, CSS media queries
+- 70 browser signals: canvas, WebGL, audio, fonts, navigator, screen, storage, CSS media queries

-- Visitor identification: MurmurHash3-x64-128 server-side hashing
+- Visitor identification: server-side hashing of the collected signals

 - GeoIP integration: MaxMind GeoIP2 for city-level geolocation